 The Nettlefold family built the Arts and Crafts House in 1903.
 The young performers explored the contrast of Winterbourne house and the Moor Pool estate in Harborne that influential town planner John Nettlefold helped develop, as well as the Back to Back slum housing in Birmingham city centre, which he helped to clear.

-Participants will join the Fourth Wall Youth Board and be able to undertake the project alongside their current work, college or university studies.
-Working with Fourth Wall's Creative Director Lucy Bailey-Wright they will receive a personal work and training plan that reflects their own interests, skills needs and time commitment.
+The flexible work experience for Youth Board members ran from June to November and allowed participants to undertake the project alongside their current work, college or university studies.
+Working with Fourth Wall they received a personal work and training plan that reflected their own interests, skills needs and time commitment.